zanehala/ephemeral-lab/README.md

 * [terraform](https://www.terraform.io/) - Manage the creation of VM's in proxmox via code
 * [ansible](https://www.ansible.com/) - Handle the configuration of the VM's post creation

-My current proxmox host is a little micro form factor Dell 7050 Optiplex with a 7600T, 32gb ram, and a 1TB Samsung 970 Evo Plus NVME drive.
+My current proxmox host is a little micro form factor Dell 7050 Optiplex with a Intel 7600T, 32gb ram, and a 1TB Samsung 970 Evo Plus NVME drive.